Ever wondered, “What can I give my dog for pain”? We’re here to help you.

 The best joint supplements for dogs will contain glucosamine, chondroitin, or both.
 These are natural compounds found in cartilage that decrease cartilage degradation and reduce pain caused by osteoarthritis and rheumatoid arthritis.

-NaturVet’s soft chews with glucosamine and chondroitin are specifically formulated for dogs.
+NaturVet’s soft chews on Chewy with glucosamine and chondroitin are specifically formulated for dogs.
 They maintain joint flexibility while alleviating aches and discomfort caused by exercise and old age.
 They also contain Yucca schidigera, vitamins C and E, and even Omega-3 and 6 to help the overall health of your dog baby.

 Omega-3 Fatty Acids